iclemente99/FloREN/README.md

 ## ✍️ Citation & Acknowledgements

-This work was developed at LBAI-UBO, inspired by methods from:
+This work was developed at LBAI-UBO.

-DeepMAPS (Nature Communications, 2023)
-Graph Contrastive Learning (ICML, 2022)

 Please cite accordingly if used in academic research.

 ## 🖥️ Maintainers